 Mediation will consist of one, two, or three sessions and may not be waived.
 When possible, the school employer shall host the mediation sessions, unless the mediator determines otherwise.
-Each mediation session will last until either the mediator deems it improper, unproductive, or unconscionable to continue, or the session is concluded by mutual agreement of the parties.
+Each mediation session will last until the mediator deems it improper, unproductive, or unconscionable to continue.
 At least one individual with authority to enter into a tentative agreement from each party must be present at all times during a mediation session unless excused by the mediator.
 Mediations will be private unless the mediator and both parties agree otherwise.